-Have you ever wondered if you have your own patron saint?
+Have you ever wondered if you have your patron saint?
 Have you asked yourself “Just who is my patron saint?“.
-Or, would you like to know how you can chose one?
+Or, would you like to know how you can choose one?

 Well, if you are Catholic then it is a good idea for you to adopt one.

-There are many different saints that you can chose from and you can pick any particular one that interests you.
+There are many different saints that you can choose from and you can pick any particular one that interests you.